be1/qabc/README.md

 # QAbc
-ABC music notation minimal GUI, the SVG and fluid version (toward v2)
+ABC music notation minimal GUI, the SVG and fluid version (v2).

 ## Dependencies
 QAbc uses third-party software to generate MIDI, AUDIO, and SVG files.
 Without them, QAbc would be very poor (only a little fancy text editor).
 So, please install them: